randomwalker-io/random_walker/development.md

 # Elements of the Web Application:

 ```
-|-- Home
+Home
-    |-- The Random Walker Engine
+|--- The Random Walker Engine
-    |-- Inspiration - A blog like sharing functionality to inspire adventure
+|--- Inspiration - A blog like sharing functionality to inspire adventure
+|--- Social Platform
+|--- Trip Planner
 ```